-+Terry Pratchett was one of the most popular an beloved authors of my generation, I grew up with his books in many ways.
-I read the colour of magic way back in 1984 just because the cover appealed to me as I was browsing the sfi section of my local WH smiths.
-I flicked through a few pages, found i was laughing in a book shop, and thought what the hell.
++Terry Pratchett was one of the most popular beloved authors of my generation, I grew up with his books in many ways.
+I read the colour of magic way back in 1984 just because the cover appealed to me as I was browsing the Sci-fi section of my local WH smiths.
+I flicked through a few pages, found I was laughing in a book shop and thought what the hell.
 At the time it was one of only two Terry Pratchett books on the shelves.
 Fast forward a few years and the book shelves of my house, (of which there are many) are full of Discworld novels.
-Forty one of them in fact, and it doesn’t stop there.
-I have copies of just about everything he has written and importantly I also have copies of lots of books he inspired me to read.
-If not for Terry I would not have read Good Omens, reading that lead me to read Neil Gaimen, of which there are many books on my shelves, but equally the Robert Rankin’s, the Tom Holt’s, and a lot of others.
-In short Terry began my love affair with reading, I liked to read before Terry Pratchett.
+Forty-one of them in fact, and it doesn’t stop there.
+I have copies of just about everything he has written, and importantly I also have copies of lots of books he inspired me to read.
+If not for Terry I would not have read Good Omens, reading that lead me to read Neil Gaiman, of which there are many books on my shelves, but equally the Robert Rankin’s, the Tom Holt’s, and a lot of others.
+In short, Terry began my love affair with reading, I liked to read before Terry Pratchett.
 I Love to read because of him.

-I have also read the discworld based science books, which has lead to me reading more complex science books and expanding my knowledge of the universe and physics, because of Terry Pratchet
+I have also read the Discworld based science books, which has lead to me reading more complex science books and expanding my knowledge of the universe and physics, because of Terry Pratchett

 Terry as probably anyone reading this will know, died this year.

-I cried when I hear, genuinely broke down a little, and was in grief for a man I had never met who I knew was dying a lot time before he did and who I had a connection with only because of his writing.
-I rang my fiancée to tell her the news, and cried again down the phone.
+I cried when I hear, genuinely broke down a little, and was in grief for a man I had never met who I knew was dying a long time before he did and who I had a connection with only because of his writing.
+I rang my fiancée to tell her the news and cried again down the phone.